Inner London Education Authority: History of London Education

 3TWV74p4TuiGCEomz12Znw

-The paragraph talks about a big change in 1986 for the Inner London Education Authority (ILEA).
-Before, it was part of the Greater London Council (GLC), but it became its own elected group.
-This change was to make things more democratic and give local communities more say in education decisions.
-During the switch, they also made changes to make the authorities better at giving education services to people in inner London.
+This change was to make things more democratic and give local communities in the inner London boroughs more say in education decisions, as outlined in the publication from the 1970s.
+During the switch, they also made changes to make the education committee better at giving education services to people in inner London.

 Responsibilities of the ILEA: Managing Education in Inner London